wongjx0706/Diploma-Fyp/README.md

-# Diploma-Fyp
+# Hotel Booking Website
-This is my Fyp Project - Hotel Booking Website
+This is my Project - Hotel Booking Website